Ishank-96/Article_Summarizer/readme.md

-ConciseReads, an article summarizer that summarizes lenghty articles into concise summaries
+ConciseReads, an article summarizer that transforms lenghty articles into concise summaries